-- 7.1.1 The ACD has appointed the Investment Managers to provide discretionary investment management services in relation to the Scheme Property, pursuant to an investment management agreement. - 7.1.2 Each Investment Manager has the authority to make investment decisions on behalf of the ACD.
-The ACD may terminate the investment management agreement with immediate effect if it is in the interests of Shareholders.

-- 7.1.3 Subject to the FCA Rules and the UK AIFM regime, each Investment Manager has power under its investment management agreement to subdelegate all or any part of its functions as investment manager.
-Where the ACD has agreed that the Investment Manager may appoint persons as delegated sub-investment managers those persons will be specified in the Prospectus as amended from time to time and the FCA will be informed of this sub-delegation in accordance with the FCA Rules and the UK AIFM regime. - 7.1.4 The Investment Manager's fees and expenses are paid out of the ACD's annual management charge which is paid out of Scheme Property.
-Please see paragraph 14 for further details. - 7.1.5 Copies of each Investment Manager's execution policy and voting policy are available on the relevant website listed at Annexure 7 and from the ACD on request. - 7.1.6 The Investment Managers are not part of the same corporate group as the ACD. - 7.2 Thesis Asset Management Limited - 7.2.1 Thesis Asset Management Limited is authorised and regulated by the Financial Conduct Authority. - 7.2.2 The investment management agreement with Thesis Asset Management Limited may be terminated on not less than three months' written notice by the ACD or by Thesis Asset Management Limited.
-Notwithstanding this, the ACD may terminate this investment management agreement with immediate effect if it is in the interests of Shareholders. - 7.2.3 The principal business activity of Thesis Asset Management Limited is as a provider of investment management services. - 7.3 Veritas Investment Partners (UK) Ltd - 7.3.1 Veritas Investment Partners (UK) Ltd is authorised and regulated by the Financial Conduct Authority. - 7.3.2 The investment management agreement with Veritas Investment Partners (UK) Ltd may be terminated on not less than three months' written notice by the ACD or by Veritas Investment Partners (UK) Ltd. Notwithstanding this, the ACD may terminate this investment management agreement with immediate effect if it is in the interests of Shareholders. - 7.3.3 The principal business activity of Veritas Investment Partners (UK) Ltd is as a provider of investment management services.
+- 7.1.1 The ACD has appointed the Investment Managers to provide discretionary investment management services in relation to the Scheme Property of the Company (as further detailed in Annexure 1), pursuant to an investment management agreement. - 7.1.2 Each Investment Manager has the authority to make investment decisions on behalf of the ACD.
+The ACD may terminate the investment management agreement with immediate effect if it is in the interests of Shareholders. - 7.1.3 Subject to the FCA Handbook and the UK AIFM regime, each Investment Manager has power under its investment management agreement to subdelegate all or any part of its functions as investment manager.
+Where the ACD has agreed that the Investment Manager may appoint persons as delegated sub-investment managers those persons will be specified in the Prospectus as amended from time to time and the FCA will be informed of this sub-delegation in accordance with the FCA Handbook and the UK AIFM regime. - 7.1.4 The Investment Manager's fees and expenses are paid out of the ACD's annual management charge which is paid out of Scheme Property.
+Please see paragraph 14 for further details. - 7.1.5 Copies of each Investment Manager's execution policy and voting policy are available on the relevant website listed at Annexure 7 and from the ACD on request. - 7.1.6 The Investment Managers are not part of the same corporate group as the ACD.